cyberhiker/compliance-docs/IR-Policy.md

 ### 4.1 Incident Response Training
 * [Company Name] provides incident response training to information system users consistent with assigned roles and responsibilities:
   * Within 60 days of assuming an incident response role or responsibility
   * When required by information system changes
- * Annually thereafter.
+  * Annually thereafter
 * [Company Name] incorporates simulated events into incident response training to facilitate effective response by personnel in crisis situations.
 * [Company Name] employs automated mechanisms to provide a more thorough and realistic incident response training environment.